 Hey, Roger.

-Yeah you were talking about China and uh the threat of China, and I'm wondering why every talk show in America is afraid to bring up this subject, but who is it and why is it that they have the technology to make their missiles a threat to our country?
+You were talking about China and the threat of China, and I'm wondering why every talk show in America is afraid to bring up this subject.

 We had a president who decided he needed campaign cash that sold the technology to that country so he could beat the evil Republican hordes.

-As well you as well you should have, Jerry.
+As well you should have, Jerry.

-As well you should have, because you're 100% right.
+As well you should have because you're 100% right.

 The communists are a bigger threat than the Republicans.